 Hilari is an award-winning director who was selected out of 12,000 filmmakers to appear on the Steven Spielberg television series ON THE LOT.
 She received outstanding reviews from judges Garry Marshall, Carrie Fisher, Jon Avnet and Brett Ratner on her short comedy DITTO and for her cinematic vision and overall strength in working with actors.

-Hilari has produced TV shows for CBS, The History Channel, TLC and Court TV.
+Hilari has produced TV shows for CBS, The History Channel, FOX, TLC and Court TV.
 She directed/produced over 12 short films in two years, including the short documentary PAVING THE WAY which was a finalist for International Documentary Challenge, played the film festival circuit and was acquired by Current TV.
 Her narrative short SNIPS & SNAILS is a horror spoof that she directed, co-wrote and co-produced with Gary Anthony Williams.
 The film won the Audience Award at the Dances With Films festival and became a cult classic at film festivals around the world.

 Hilari's interest in the deaf community began in 1992 when she started working in deaf theatre.
 She has spent the past 18 years working with the deaf community as a director, performer and educator with the Tony Award winning National Theatre of the Deaf (NTD), the Deaf Arts Council, New York Deaf Theatre and Deaf West.
 She brings her intimate knowledge of deaf culture, personal friendships within the deaf community and signing skills to this documentary.